Custom home builders in El Paso Tx

 Lot Direction

-In which direction does your lot face?
+What direction do you want your lot to face?
 In El Paso this is an important question because our summers are very hot.
 The hottest part of the day is the late afternoon while the sun is setting in the west.
 During the day, the sun does not pass directly overhead while going from the east to the west.
 It actually passes by in the south part of the sky.
 For this reason, the sides of your house that get the most sun and heat are the west and south.
+If you would like maximize shade in your backyard in the late afternoon and early evening, you will want your back yard to face east and north.

 If you want certain rooms to have windows with no window coverings, then you need to pick your lot carefully and do a good job with porches and landscaping.
 Think about where the sun will be in the mornings and evenings.
 You don't want to be blinded in your family room every morning or evening by the sun.
 Which direction your home will face will be crucial.
+Although, the best custom builders have great floor plans that address these concerns.

 Decisions

 As with any decision in the custom home building process, choosing a lot is not very easy.
 You are picking the location of your home for the next 1-20 years.
 Whatever you do, don't build your dream home in a location that you are going to hate in two years.
 You don't want to spend six months to two years building a home and then decide to move because you don't like the location.
+This is another area where your Buyer's Agent will advise you best.
+For example she/he will discover what the surrounding construction will be zoned for.